A welcome return to this year’s Turner Locker Barnfield Revival is Graham Tyson’s 1920(ish) Rolls Royce Silver Ghost

 All the best

-Now in its fourth year the Turner Locker Barnfield Revival was created by Turner Locker Barnfield a Commercial Property Agency and Consultancy based in Barbnfield Crescent in Exeter’s Southernhay area.
+Now in its sixth year the Turner Locker Barnfield Revival was created by Turner Locker Barnfield a Commercial Property Agency and Consultancy based in Barbnfield Crescent in Exeter’s Southernhay area.

-This years event will be held in Barnfield Crescent Exeter on September 24th 2017, full details here.
+This year’s motoring event will be held in Barnfield Crescent Exeter on September 22nd 2019 at 11:00 am – 4:00 pm, full details here.